 Thankfully, the answer is a resounding “yes” – for the most part.
 The only exceptions we’re aware of are those that are strictly wireless – and therefore unable to be plugged-into the PS5 in order to download the new firmware.

-We looked at two other PS4 racing setups.
+We looked at some other PS4 racing setups.
 Even though they didn’t make our top 5 list, they’re still some of the market’s best.

 The Thrustmaster T80 is something of a “budget pick” runner-up, as it is extremely affordable while managing to offer a respectable feature set.
 The big caveat here is that this wheel does not have force feedback of any sort.